Kotlin/dokka/docs/topics/runners/gradle.md

     <def title="packageListUrl">
         <p>
             Specifies the exact location of a <code>package-list</code> instead of relying on Dokka automatically resolving it.
-Can also be a locally cached file to avoid network calls.
+It can also be a locally cached file to avoid network calls.
         </p>
     </def>
 </deflist>

 ### Complete configuration

-Below you can see all possible configuration options applied at once.
+Below you can see all possible configuration options applied at the same time.

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">